soatok/faq-off/README.md

 > Invite links are given to Patreon supporters at the
 > **Brilliant** tier and higher.

+To learn more, please see [the Patreon post that introduced FAQ Off](https://www.patreon.com/posts/tell-sea-lions-24475473).

 ## Installation

 ### Getting the Code and Dependencies